DoipSter/Helpful-Scripts/README.md

 ==============
-add_bugs.sh (collects all bugs from the project reports, and add the ability to delete from this list and add to list_bugs_fixed.txt) list_bugs.txt list_bugs_fixed.txt (list of every bug from daily reports)
+add_bugs.sh (collects all bugs from the project reports, and add the ability to delete from this list and add to list_bugs_fixed.txt) list_bugs.txt list_bugs_fixed.csv (list of every bug from daily reports)

-add_suggestion.sh (add the ability to remove suggestions and add suggestions ) list_suggestions.txt
+add_suggestion.sh (add the ability to remove suggestions and add suggestions ) list_suggestions.csv

-add_comment.sh (comments, add the ability to remove suggestions and add suggestions) list_comments.txt
+add_comment.sh (comments, add the ability to remove suggestions and add suggestions) list_comments.csv

-full_report.sh (combines list_bugs.txt, list_bugs_fixed.txt, list_suggestions.txt, and list_comments.txt to make one report the name file, but respective categories) full_report.txt (Add a recently edited/Recent reported date, name)
+full_report.sh (combines list_bugs.txt, list_bugs_fixed.txt, list_suggestions.txt, and list_comments.txt to make one report the name file, but respective categories) full_report.csv (Add a recently edited/Recent reported date, name)